kralamoure/retroproxy/README.md

 server for logging every packet between them, so you can analyze them later.

 If you start the proxy in production mode, it saves the logs in `proxy.log`.
-Also, it can automatically talk to every NPC, while hiding from the client the dialogs caused by this.
+Also, it can automatically talk to every NPC — while hiding from the client the dialogs caused by this behavior.

 ## Usage